Table of Contents

 Jamun (Syzygium Jambolanum, Synonym Eugenia jambolana, Family: Myrtaceae) or Indian black berry, has antidiabetic properties and reduce in blood glucose level.
 It increases serum insulin levels.
 The seed powder of Jamun fruit exhibits normoglycemia and better glucose tolerance.

-7 – Ashwagandha / Withania somnifera / Indian ginseng / Indian winter cherry, has antidepressant effect on central nervous system.
-It has stimulant effect on brain and reduces anxiety and stress.
+7 – Ashwagandha / Withania somnifera / Indian ginseng / Indian winter cherry, has an antidepressant effect on the central nervous system.
+It has stimulant effect on the brain and reduces anxiety and stress.

-8 – Shilajita/Shilajeet is a natural substance but it is not an animal or plant based product.
+8 – Shilajita/Shilajeet is a natural substance but it is not an animal or plant-based product.
 It is a mineral pitch that oozes from the rocks.
-This mineral comes out from the Himalayan rocks during summer.
+This mineral comes out from the Himalayan rocks during the summer.

 Shilajatu increases flow of digestive secretion and helps in better absorption.
-It is used in treatment of in consumption (Kshaya), tuberculosis (Rajayakshama), genito-urinary diseases, sexual weakness, gonorrhoea, diabetes, chronic bronchitis, phthisis, asthma, gallstone, renal stone, anuria, jaundice, enlarged spleen and liver, and nervous diseases.
+It is used in the treatment of in consumption (Kshaya), tuberculosis (Rajayakshama), genito-urinary diseases, sexual weakness, gonorrhea, diabetes, chronic bronchitis, phthisis, asthma, gallstone, renal stone, anuria, jaundice, enlarged spleen and the liver, and nervous diseases.